SubbalakshmiC/CCNA-1/CCNASimon.md

 * Speed - Bits per second
 * Cost - How much to install the network
 * Security - How secure is the network
-* Availability - Where you can reach the network from
+* Availability - The amount of time that the network is up - (minutes in a year - minutes of down time) / minutes in a year * 100
 * Scalability - How easily can the network grow (new devices added)
-* Reliability - The amount of time that the network is up - (minutes in a year - minutes of down time) / minutes in a year * 100
+* Reliability - How likely the devices on the netwokr are to break (SSD's are more reliable than HDD's)

 ##### Physical VS Logical Topologies